• Content

 account = client.update_account(account_id: id, body: { first_name: "Benjamin" })

-Inert Resources
+Inert resources

-With V3, the resources you get back from the server have no behavior.
-They only have properties.
-Instead of mutating the resources and “syncing” their state to the server, you must now send an explicit request to the server and get back a new resource.
-Consider the account example again:
+In V3, the resources returned from the server are inert—they contain no behavior, only properties.
+Instead of mutating resources locally and “syncing” their state back to the server, you must explicitly send a request to the server and receive a fresh resource in return.

 id = "code-myaccountcode"